Ficool

 It's a lot to take in, including her appearance: her dull purple eyes sparkle in aesthetics, her cheeks shaped like soft eggshells—waiting to be eaten—and her radiant white dress of innocence.
 "Hello, my Angel friend," she said softly.
 Her voice, sweet and gentle, accompanied her body perfectly.

 Kailus, awestruck by her beauty, stammers: "Uh, hello, Shalius, I'm Kailus.
 I want to say I forgive you for staring at me.
-I understand that my body is quite unique, so to say—"
+I understand that my body is unique, so to say—"

 She tilts her head.
 "You didn't embarrass me."